dece/DuratorEmu/README.md

 DuratorEmu
 ==========

-This is a World of Warcraft 1.1.2.4125 tiny emulator, which tries to remain small, clean and understandable.
+This is a World of Warcraft 1.1.2.4125 tiny emulator, written in Python, which tries to remain small, clean and understandable.
 The goal is to handle several player and basic stuff like chat and groups to have some fun with old school exploration techniques.

+I'll repeat that again: it is a TINY emulator, which means that it is not meant for serious use (you shouldn't run a serious private server anyway).
+There are very few sanity checks beside basic auth, and almost nothing that a client wouldn't do is checked for.
+It is also not meant to be an efficient implementation.
+It is in Python, and nothing is done to circumvent the GIL.
+The threaded connections use locks pretty much anywhere because I didn't want to do a full-fledged concurrency system, and I'm not even implying that I could do that correctly.
+It would mean that I have to look in my reading notes about the readers-writers problems and stuff, and these notes are almost unreadable.

+Use it to have fun exploring with a few friends, that's all.